 The Market Research Role in Logo Design

-Before designing a logo for a pharmaceutical company, conducting the market research is vital to better understand the target audience and competitors.
-This research can help inform decisions about color choices, typography, and overall design aesthetic.
+Before designing a logo for a pharmaceutical company, conducting market research is vital to better understand the target audience and competitors.
+This research can help inform decisions about color choices, typography, and overall design aesthetics.